 Craniosynostosis is the premature fusion of one or more of the joints (sutures) between the bone plates that make up your baby’s skull.
 These sutures are normally flexible to allow for the natural birth process, and they remain open during growth to allow the brain to grow and develop naturally within the skull casing.
 Over time, as brain growth completes, the sutures close naturally to form a protective bone casing around the brain.
 In the case of a synostosis, one or more of these sutures sticks together prematurely causing the head to develop an unusual shape as the skull is unable to grow properly.

 This condition can be confused with plagiocephaly and other variants of flat head syndrome as they all result in a skull deformation.
+To learn more about the difference between plagiocephaly and craniosynostosis, please read our previous informative post.
 At Technology in Motion, our experience is that we see approximately 1 in 100 infants with an undiagnosed synostosis.

 Which sutures are involved in Craniosynostosis?

 There are four bones in the top of the skull and these are connected by flexible fibres known as sutures.
 These allow your baby’s head to model during the birth process and then remain flexible throughout childhood to allow the brain and the head to grow normally.
 There are 4 bones in the top of the head and these are held in place by the metopic, the coronal and the sagittal sutures.
 If any one of these sutures close before they should, it means that the head can’t grow as it should and the suture must be operated on to allow the head to grow without deformity.

 The most common suture to be involved is the sagittal suture.
 If this suture is closed, the head can’t grow in the width and a long thin head shape, with an overdeveloped brow is the result.
 This shape is called a scaphocephaly.